All Blundstone boots are sized in Australian/UK sizes - this is the size stamped on the bottom of the boot.

 How are Blundstone boots supposed to fit?
 Length is primary consideration when fitting Blundstone boots.
 Walk around in the boots and get a sense of whether your front-most toe is touching the front of the boots.
 If they are consistently touching the front of the boots, then the boots are too small.
 A thumb width (or minimum of ½ an inch) of space between your heel and the end of the boot is recommended for a good fit.

 Width can be focused on now that you have determined the length of the boot.
 Blundstone boots are commonly referred to as ‘outdoor slippers’, referring to the ease of putting on and taking off these boots.
 Blundstone boots typically have a loose fit and a centimeter or two of heel lift is very common with Blundstone boots.
 If you still find that they fit too generously, the insoles provided in the box are helpful for snugging up the fit.
 It may also be common for you to feel pressure across the instep of the boot where the ‘v-stitching’ comes across the instep.
 Take a look at our Blundstone sizing guide.
+Please note that all Blundstone boots are stamped on the bottom with their Australian/UK size.

 Do Blundstones stretch out?
 The instep pressure will often dissipate with regular wear after a two to three week period, once the leather begins to stretch.